-Founded in 1903, Waldorf College (Waldorf) is a residential college located in Iowa and licensed by the Iowa College Student Aid Commission.
+Founded in 1903, Waldorf University (Waldorf) is a residential University located in Iowa and licensed by the Iowa College Student Aid Commission.

 In addition to the residential programs offered on campus, Waldorf also offers online degree programs.
 In compliance with federal and state regulations that govern the offering of online programs, Waldorf seeks authorization or exemption, as applicable, in all 50 states, as well as the territories.
 Regulations vary by state.

 For institutions to offer degree programs to residents of some states, those states require special disclosure.
 For example, some states require special disclosure that the state does not regulate out-of-state institutions.
 In those cases, out-of-state institutions may offer online programs to residents of those states, but the college is regulated by its home state, not necessarily by the student’s state of residence.

 Waldorf is in a continuous process to monitor regulations in states and territories in which it offers programs and courses.
 Prospective students should check this site often for updates.
 It is recommended that you review regulatory information and professional licensing requirements in your state of residence.

 State Authorization and Licensure Specialist

 Waldorf is approved by the Alabama Commission on Higher Education.